Herd-Michael-International-Search-Consulting

 Head of International Search & Consulting

 Michael’s expertise spans multiple continents and has positioned him as a trusted industry leader.
-In recent years, Michael has successfully collaborated with renowned clubs across the globe, including those in the United Kingdom, Ireland, Europe, the Middle East, China, and Australia.
+In recent years, Michael has successfully collaborated with renowned clubs across the globe, including those in the United Kingdom, Ireland, Europe, the Middle East, China, New Zealand, and Australia.
 His dedication to understanding the unique needs of each organization and sourcing leading candidates has earned him a stellar reputation in the industry.

-Michael aligns with KK&W’s approach which extends beyond merely filling positions.
+Michael aligns with KK&W’s approach, which extends beyond merely filling positions.
 He takes pride in nurturing talent and assisting professionals in their career growth.
 With his guidance and support, candidates are empowered to unlock their full potential and thrive in their respective roles.

 Furthermore, Michael is committed to providing invaluable industry advice and insights to club boards and committees.
+Furthermore, Michael is committed to providing invaluable industry advice and insights to club boards and committees.
 His deep understanding of the international golf and club industry landscape enables him to provide innovative solutions and strategic best practices.

 Resources & Insights from Michael…